 Making the glaze

 In a small bowl add the powdered sugar.
-Grate and juice one lemon and add this to the powdered sugar and stir until smooth.
+Zest and juice one lemon and add this to the powdered sugar and stir until smooth.

 Drizzle the glaze over the cooled cake.